PhD Health Administration Degree Programs in Iowa

 Whether you’re interested in improving access to healthcare, advocating for specific groups within healthcare legislation, or heading up a major medical facility, earning a PhD in health administration in Iowa could be the next step to achieving your goals.

 Curious about what attending top DHA programs in Iowa can do for your future?
 Keep reading to find out more about what this degree entails.

 Many states are still working out the bugs of the Affordable Care Act, including care gaps that have left thousands without insurance.
 As a result, Medicaid is becoming a more prevalent option in Iowa.
-Three of the largest healthcare companies in Iowa are taking over Medicaid, a cooperative agreement that allows most patients to keep their current doctors (Iowa Public Radio, 2016).
+Three of the largest healthcare companies in Iowa are taking over Medicaid, a cooperative agreement that allows most patients to keep their current doctors.
 These types of smooth transitions are set up and assisted by high-level executives and legislators.